 I will advise you again to choose a course that is somewhat related to what you love doing.
 You should also learn a trade.
 A trade serves as a backup to your degree.
-When your degree certificate fails to get you a job, you can easily fall back on to your trade.
-You should ask yourself, what do I really love doing.
-Do I love singing, selling, do I love to talk.
+When your degree certificate fails to get you a job, you can easily fall back on your trade.
+You should ask yourself, what do I really love doing?
+Do I love singing, and selling, do I love to talk?
 There must be a thing which is of interest to you and there is a related course for such.

 Now that we have established how to choose a course to study, another important thing to consider is the High Institution of study…